Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Feel free to change the number of columns and the items per page limit to your own requirements.
 Once you have adjusted the shortcode, go ahead and save or publish your page to preview it.

-We hope this article helped you learn how to easily create a product catalog in WordPress without the shopping cart feature.
-You may also want to see our list of the best WooCommerce themes that you can use for your product catalog website.
+We hope this article helped you learn how to easily create a product catalog in WordPress.
+You may also want to see our list of the best WooCommerce themes that you can use for your product catalog website and our guide on WooCommerce SEO made easy.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.